Apache 2.0

 Code-first

-Workflows are real Go code
+Workflows are real code

 A workflow is a graph of typed functions.
 No DAG editor, no JSON spec, no proprietary state store.
 The agent reads it, debugs it, and deploys it exactly like any other backend code.